-What happens when an Uber driver causes an accident, who is liable?
+What happens when an Uber driver is at fault an accident?

-- Pain and suffering compensation to victims of the accident
+- Pain and suffering damages to victims of the crash

-- Payment of “excess” No-Fault PIP medical benefits to victims of the accident
+- Payment of “excess” medical benefits to victims of the crash

-All Uber vehicles must be covered by liability insurance that provides liability coverage in the following amounts, depending on whether the at-fault driver was on-duty and available for passengers or actively transporting Uber passengers:
+All Uber vehicles must be covered by liability insurance that provides liability coverage in the following amounts when an Uber driver causes an accident:

 - On-duty liability ($50,000/$100,000) – There must be liability coverage “in the amount of at least $50,000.00 per person for death or bodily injury” and “$100,000.00 per incident for death or bodily injury . . .”
 (MCL 257.2123(2)(a); 257.518b(1)(a)(i))